-When measured by number of sprays, however, growers spray fewer times against bollworms on Bt cotton fields (whether legal or illegal) than on non-Bt cotton.
-Also, as expected, there is no difference between the groups with regard to sprays against other insects which confirms similar findings in Qaim (2003), Bennett et. al (2004).
+Legal Bt cotton growers seem to practice more intensive agriculture than the other cotton growers.
+They use more fertilizer than either the illegal Bt cotton growers or the non-Bt category.
+As expected, growers spray fewer times against bollworms on Bt cotton fields (whether legal or illegal) than on non-Bt cotton.
+Also, there is no difference between the groups with regard to sprays against other insects which confirms similar findings in Qaim (2003), Bennett et. al (2004).

 Average yields of Bt cotton, whether legal or illegal, whether F1 or F2, are significantly higher than yields of non-Bt hybrids.
 The yield advantage of legal Bt hybrids is about 50%, while that of illegal F1 Bt hybrids is over 70%.
 Even the average yield of F2 Bt hybrids is higher than that of non-Bt hybrids by more than 10%.
-This pattern in yield differences persist even after we controlled for differences in land quality, inputs and locations.
-We do not report these regressions.
+This pattern in yield differences persists even after we controlled for differences in land quality, inputs and locations.
+Because of space limitations, we do not report these regressions here.